-This section presents the recommended conservation program portfolio for the Antelope Valley District.
+This section presents the recommended conservation program portfolio for the Kern River Valley District.
 The program analysis results described in the previous section provided the starting point for portfolio development.
-The next step was to determine the annual levels of program activity needed to, at minimum, meet Antelope Valley District's water savings targets and local demand management goals.
+The next step was to determine the annual levels of program activity needed to, at minimum, meet Kern River Valley District's water savings targets and local demand management goals.
 Several considerations informed these decisions, including budgetary constraints included in the current GRC decision, Cal Water conservation program administrative capacity, program market and water savings potential, and the program benefit-cost results.

-The water savings requirement analysis showed that, water savings from existing water efficiency codes and ordinances, scheduled adjustments to water rates, and past investment in conservation programs are expected to be sufficient to meet Antelope Valley District's 2015 SBx7-7 per capita water use target.
-It also showed that an additional 9 AF of water savings from new programs would be required to satisfy MOU compliance requirements in 2015.
-For the Antelope Valley District, the programs selected and the activity level of each are shown in Table 6.5-1.
+The water savings requirement analysis showed that, after accounting for water savings from existing water efficiency codes and ordinances, scheduled adjustments to water rates, and past investment in conservation programs, Kern River Valley District does not require additional conservation to meet its 2015 SBx7-7 per capita water use target or its MOU Flex Track target.
+The program recommendations presented in this section are therefore oriented towards ensuring that per capita water use in the district remains at or below current levels to ensure the district can meet its 2020 target.
+For the Kern River Valley District, the programs selected and the activity level of each are shown in Table 6.5-1.